-Sensory bins are perhaps the one activity that I have can set up for my daughter that she will play with for hours and sometimes days.
+Sensory bins are perhaps the one activity that I can set up for my three year old that she is guaranteed to play with for hours and sometimes days.

 They are amazing for building and using language, fine motor skills, math and just about any learning goal you have in mind for your toddlers and preschoolers.